This course is part of a Semester Programme

 These are just a few of the topics addressed in this course.
 Please take a look at the instructor’s syllabus for a complete description of the course contents.

-- Geography & history of the European Union
+- Spain and the European Union

 * Please see Diploma & Credits section to get more info.